Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 While well-intentioned, you’d be better off focusing on showcasing specific examples of how you’ve demonstrated these qualities through your accomplishments.

-Transferable skills are the key that unlock doors for traveling between industries.
+Transferable skills are the key to unlocking doors for traveling between industries.

 Problem-solving, leadership and communication, for example, are valuable in nearly every industry.
 Highlight skills like these, emphasizing how they can benefit the position you’re targeting, even if it’s in a different role than you’ve previously held.